swiftlang/swift-evolution/proposals/0308-postfix-if-config-expressions.md

 #endif
 ```

 However, you cannot continue the expression within the `#if` with non-postfix suffixes.
-For example, you cannot contiinue it with a binary operator, because a binary expression is not a postfix expression:
+For example, you cannot continue it with a binary operator, because a binary expression is not a postfix expression:

 ```swift
 // ERROR